Jon McCracken

+McCracken represented Scotland 6 times at under-17 level.
+He received a call up to the senior squad in 2024.

 Club career

 Norwich City

 McCracken began his career at Hamilton Academical, before signing for Norwich City's academy in 2016.
 After spending the 2018–19 season playing for Norwich's under-23 team, McCracken went on a one-week trial with Premier League club Burnley in July 2019.
 No transfer materialised and he remained at Norwich for the 2019–20 season, missing the second half of that season after suffering a stress fracture in his back.
 He trained with the Norwich first team at the start of the 2020–21 season and was an unused substitute in an EFL Cup match against Luton Town on 5 September 2020.
 He played in all three of the club's EFL Trophy matches during the season.
 McCracken agreed a contract extension to remain at Norwich on 22 December 2020, with the new agreement running until July 2022.
 He signed a further two-year contract extension on 4 March 2022, highlighting a possible loan move in order to gain match-playing experience.